MINISTRY OF PETROLEUM & NATURAL GAS

 - Drains, sewers, harbours, rivers, or watercourses.

-Public roads, railway lines, or any other place where petroleum
+- Public roads, railway lines, or any other place where petroleum could cause a hazard.

 10. Prohibition of Employment of Children and Intoxicated Persons: